tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 1. How many .htaccess files can you have in a single folder?
 1. Supposed you put a .htaccess file containing directives into your www folder.
 Which folder(s) would be "effected" by the file?
 1. Also see HTTP protocol notes and questions here: [http-protocol-intro.md](./http-protocol-intro.md)
+1. Also see HTTP demo notes here: [http-protocol-demo.md](./http-protocol-demo.md)

 ## B. FTP
 1. Give the name (address) of the `http://people.rit.edu` web server (that you FTP files to).